 This post contains affiliate links, please read my disclosure.

 I used a Bellefit girdle after my first pregnancy and was able to fit back into my “pre-pregnant” clothes 6 six weeks postpartum.
 A girdle isn’t just for vanity reasons though (I mean who doesn’t want to lose the baby weight quickly?).
 It’s also incredibly helpful in those rough postpartum weeks.
 Your body goes through after pains as the uterus shrinks.
 A postpartum tummy also just feels weird.
 After being stretched to the max, having a support girdle is really essential to recovering quickly.
+I have two of the dual-closure girdles in different sizes.

 Pads (in various sizes)

-Mama Bottom Spray
+New Mama Bottom Spray

-Nursing can be painful, especially during the first few weeks as you adjust to it.
+Nursing can be painful, especially during the first few weeks as you and baby adjust to it.
 It’s an amazing experience, but takes some getting used to.
 As a new mom you will definitely want nipple cream for after each feeding.
 I loved using this Earth Mama Nipple Butter.
 I would also recommend Lansinoh Lanolin or even coconut oil if you prefer to go all natural.

 Hemorrhoid Ointment & Stool Softener